momopj/momopj/README.md

 ## Hello, Im Muhammed.

 Undergraduate Data Science student at The University of Exeter 🕵️‍♀️<br/>
-Im currently working on the backend of an app for users to compete in game leagues using Java
+Im currently on a project exploring global temperature anomalies

 ## 🌐 Socials: